data-88e/data-88e.github.io/index.md

 In addition, the course has been particularly valuable for data science students looking to apply their programming skills in economics and for economics students who want to reinforce their learning with computational tools, potentially aiding in advanced coursework and thesis preparation.

+This course is intented for lower-division students and as of 2024 is offered in the Fall.
+If you are interested in our upper division course that grew out of this course in 2022 in parthership with the Economics Department , please check out [Economics 148](https://econ148.org), which is currently offered in Spring Semester.

 Python Packages : Datascience and Otter-Grader
 ---
 As a connector course to the main Data 8 course, Data 88E labs mostly use a specific Python package developed at UC Berkeley for teaching.
 This package is known as `datascience tables`.
 Furthermore the notebooks also make extensive use of a Python package for automatic grading called `otter-grader`.
 Both packages are available from pypi using `pip install XXX` .